stefanutti/ai-dqn/README.md

 - pip install tensorflow or pip install tensorflow-gpu (for GPU)

 ## Install - DQN
-- Read the installation info from here: https://github.com/devsisters/DQN-tensorflow
+- Read the installation info from here if you need additional info: https://github.com/devsisters/DQN-tensorflow.
+Next are the commands I have executed
   - cd
   - mkdir experiments
   - cd experiments